FEMMLille/findYourTrashCan/findyourtrashcan-web/README.md

 ## Développement

-Before beginning to developp, you'll have to install maven.
+Before beginning to developp, you'll have to install node js and npm.
 Here's how :

-1. [Maven][]: Download the latest version from the maven website and install it.
+1. [Node.js][]: Download the latest version from the node js website and install it.
+It contains both node and npm.
+2. (Optionnal) [Yarn][]: You can use Yarn to manage your dependencies if you want.

-Then in the PARENT directory run :
+Then in the current directory run :

+    npm install

+Or if you have installed Yarn :

-    mvn clean install
+    yarn install

-Then go in the current directory (findyourtrashcan-api) and run:

-    mvn spring-boot:run
+Then run :
+    npm start

+Or with Yarn :
+    yarn start

-You will have to start the [frontend][] server to be able to develop in good conditions !
+You will have to start the [backend][] server to be able to work !

-Then you will be able to access the frontend with [http://localhost:4200](http://localhost:4200).
+Then you will be able to access the frontend with [http://localhost:4200](http://localhost:4200) (or [http://localhost:8080](http://localhost:8080) if you are in production mode).

-### Add dependencies
+### Add libraries

 // TODO